BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-Mrs. George handles that tension with great sophistication and nuance.
+Ms. George handles that tension with great sophistication and nuance.
 In part, she handles it through Sam's bond with his pet falcon.
 That's an independent truth: pets can be great "friends".
 </p>